istvanzk/rpicampy/README.md

 and the TalkBack API documentation at https://www.mathworks.com/help/thingspeak/talkback-app.html The REST client implementation follows the model of the official python Xively API client (SDK).

-The tool can be launched as an init.d Linux service with the rpicamtest.sh
+The tool can be launched as an:

+- init.d service with the rpicamtest.sh, or

+- systemd service run with --user, using rpicamsch.service.user unit file (to be copied to $HOME/.config/systemd/user/rpicamsch.service)